solliancenet/tech-immersion-data-ai/day1-exp1/README.md

 In this exercise, you will run the SQL Data Discovery & Classification tool against their customer database, which includes personal, demographic, and sales data.

-1. To get started, expand databases in the SQL Server Management Studio (SSMS) Object Explorer, right-click the `sales_XXXXX` database (where XXXXX is the unique identifier assigned to you for this workshop), and then choose **Tasks > Classify Data...**.
+1. To get started, expand databases in the SQL Server Management Studio (SSMS) Object Explorer, right-click the `sales_XXXXX` database (where XXXXX is the unique identifier assigned to you for this workshop), and then choose **Tasks > Data Discovery and Classification > Classify Data...**.

    ![The sales database, Tasks menu, and Classify Data items are highlighted.](media/ssms-classify-data-link.png 'Data Classification')